 You can best stay in the nearby village of Wadi Musa.
 We stayed at the Nomads Hotel (75 euros a night), which was a lovely backpacker hotel, however, it is located up the hill.
 Therefore, we had to take our car when going for dinner.
-Then do have an amazing rooftop terrace!
+In addition, they do have an amazing rooftop terrace!

-If you would like to stay closer to the dining places and even closer to the Petra entrance, it is best to opt for a hotel at Tourism Street.
-Petra Corner Hotel is a very decent option (115 euros per night) in a perfect location.
+Slightly closer to the dining places and Petra entrance, you will find multiple hotels located at Tourism Street.
+If this matches your preferences, Petra Corner Hotel is a very decent option (115 euros per night) in a perfect location.

 Arrive right a 6 am when Petra opens to experience Petra without huge crowds.

-When using the front, main, entrance of Petra, you will have to walk about 1 km before reaching the Siq.
-The Siq itself is already stunning and just looking up and around makes you spot so many details.
-If you have arrived at 6 am, expect to walk through the Siq for 30 minutes, before you arrive at the famous treasury at 6:30 am.
+When using the front main entrance of Petra, you will have to walk about 1 km before reaching the Siq.
+Moreover, the Siq itself is already stunning, and just looking up and around makes you spot so many details.
+If you arrive at 6 am, expect to walk through the Siq for 30 minutes, subsequently arriving at the Treasury at 6:30 am.

-The Treasury, also known as Al-Khazneh, is one of the most iconic and recognizable structures in Petra, Jordan.
-Carved into the sandstone cliffs by the Nabateans more than 2,000 years ago, the Treasury is a stunning example of ancient architecture and engineering.
-This famous sight in Petra is one of the main reasons for tourists to visit and the beauty is unbelievable.
-I was very happy we arrived early enough to have the opportunity to enjoy the place without too many others.
-That’s why you have to go here in the early morning on your first day of the 2 days in Petra.
+The Treasury, also known as Al-Khazneh, stands as one of the most iconic and recognizable structures in Petra, Jordan.
+Furthermore, the Treasury showcases a stunning example of ancient architecture and engineering.
+Undoubtedly, this famous sight in Petra remains one of the primary reasons for tourists to visit.
+I wanted to arrive early enough to explore the place without too many others around.
+For this reason, I highly recommend making it a priority to visit the Treasury early in the morning on your first day of 2 days in Petra.

-Online we found an article describing a path from the High Place of Sacrifice to a Treasury viewpoint, which we decided to take.
-After multiple people warning us that we needed a guide, we still felt that we could do it on our own, as we had a map.
-After almost getting lost a couple of times, we ran into another couple with a guide and fortunately, we could follow them.
-Otherwise, I wouldn’t know if we would have arrived safely.
-Long story short, if you would like to visit a Treasury viewpoint, I would highly recommend you use one of the Bedouin guides to show you the best viewpoints on the Treasury.
+After finding an online article detailing a path from the High Place of Sacrifice to a Treasury viewpoint, we decided to take that route.
+Despite multiple warnings from others about needing a guide, we were confident in navigating ourselves using a map.
+However, we nearly got lost multiple times, and luckily, ran into another couple with a guide who allowed us to follow them.
+Otherwise, I’m not sure if we would have made it safely on our own.
+To summarize, I highly recommend enlisting one of the Bedouin guides to lead you to the best viewpoints of the Treasury.

-There are three main viewpoints on the Treasury.
-Two are located higher up, whereof one is on the side of the High Place of Sacrifice (the one where we went).
-The other viewpoint, Treasury from above 2 can be reached when following the path in front of the Royal Tombs.
-This place is more easily accessible.
-The final viewpoint can be found easily seen from the Treasury and is located a little bit lower (on the left side when standing with your back to the Treasury).
+There are three main viewpoints for the Treasury.
+Two of them are located higher up, with one positioned on the side of the High Place of Sacrifice (which we visited).
+The other viewpoint, Treasury from above 2, can be reached by following the path in front of the Royal Tombs and is more easily accessible.
+The final viewpoint is visible from the Treasury itself and lies slightly lower (on the left side when facing away from the Treasury).

 The Street of Facades is the main street through Petra.
 When following this street, you will end up at multiple of the main sights in Petra, such as the Roman Theater, Royal Tombs, the Garden Temple and the Great Temple.
 Along the street, you will find multiple stands with souvenirs and a lot of camels and donkeys walking around.
 Be kind and just use your own feet when exploring Petra.